-When compared to other states, MoDOT ranks 47th in the nation in revenue per mile, which leads to a significant list of unfunded transportation needs in the state.
+When compared to other states,

+MoDOT ranks 48th in the nation

+in revenue per mile, which leads

+to significant unfunded

+transportation needs in the state.

 The average Missouri driver pays about \$30 per month in state and federal fuel taxes and fees.
 When commercial motor vehicle fees and federal general revenue transfers for transportation are included, the average climbs to \$48 per month.
-After distributions to other entities that are required by law, and payment of debt, MoDOT receives less than 60 percent of these funds to design, build, operate and maintain the system.
+After distributions to other entities that are required by law, and payment of debt, MoDOT receives 60 percent of these funds to design, build, operate and maintain the system.

-When compared to other states, MoDOT ranks 47th in the nation in revenue per mile, which leads to significant unfunded transportation needs across Missouri.
+When compared to other states, MoDOT ranks 48th in the nation in revenue per mile, which leads to significant unfunded transportation needs across Missouri.